-- Inpatient treatment provides the patient with consistent and comprehensive 24/7 care and is best for those who have had a severe and/or extended battle with Concerta.
+- Inpatient treatment provides the patient with consistent and comprehensive 24/7 care and is best for those who have had severe and/or extended battles with Concerta.

-- Outpatient treatment, on the other hand, offers less immersive care but at the benefit of getting to live at home during treatment.
+- Outpatient treatment, on the other hand, offers less immersive care, but with the benefit of getting to live at home during treatment.

 Discuss these options with a medical professional to determine which path will be best for you or your loved one.